Welcome to the Arasapha Garden Club, steward of

 The grounds are open daily from sunrise until sunset.
 The Arasapha Garden Club welcomes new members, guests and volunteers.

-Volunteer opportunity - be part of May Market 2015!
+Volunteer opportunity open to all - be part of May Market 2015!

 We're getting ready for a New Castle tradition - the annual May Market, taking place May 1 and 2.
 This open air event includes sales of unusual plants, herbs, artisan crafts, white elephant items and baked goods.
 It's a great way to meet new people, reconnect with friends in the community, and have a lot of fun!
 Email firstname.lastname@example.org to find out more.

 May Market is rapidly approaching, and the club needs your help in the following ways:

 - Miss Kitty’s My Garden to Your Garden: Think about donating plants that you’re dividing or removing, as well as pots, garden tools, and accessories you don’t use any more.
 If you need pots, or if you need help digging up your plants, contact Kim Wipf or Jo Moore.